2012-2016

 The paintings and sound pieces have bene unified within the three virtual interactive tours that make up the Australindopak Archive.
 These tours allow the panoramic scrolls to be navigated in entirety.
 Individual paintings may be magnified using the tool bar, and audio recordings can be listened to by clicking the hotspots outlined in green or purple.
 These hotspots may also be turned off for uninterrupted viewing of the paintings.

-Click on any of the above images to engage in an interactive tour of scrolls I, II, and III of the Australindopak Archive.
+Click on an image above to engage in an interactive tour of scrolls I, II, and III of the Australindopak Archive.

-Michal Glikson demonstrating how the scroll can be shared and performed for small audiences using the 'Crankie' display case.
+Michal shows how the scroll can be shared with small audiences using the 'Crankie' display case.

-Initial stages of making the paintings in the Australindopak Archive involved sketching in-situ.
-This gave me opportunities to shared the scrolls with the people I drew, and interested passers by.
-These impromptu performances made a storyteller of me, an idea that deepened when I spent time with artists of the Chitrakar community in Naya, West Bengal who practice a caste-inherited nine hundred years old folk art form known as Patuya Sangit or 'Scroll Song'.
+Initial stages of making the paintings in the Australindopak Archive involved a lot of sketching in-situ, providing opportunities to share the scrolls with people who I drew, and interested passers by.
+These impromptu sharings made a storyteller of me, an idea that deepened when I spent time with artists of the Chitrakar community in Naya, West Bengal.
+These artists practice a caste-inherited nine hundred odd-years old folk art form known as Patuya Sangit or 'Scroll Song'.
+They still travel around, performing their scrolls.
+Though now this is often at conferences, sometimes they will go their neighbours and sit, unfurling their scroll, singing all the while.
+People will turn off their televisions.
+Children will come and be captured.Gifts of money and food will be given.

-Though able to be exhibited as a static work, the Australindopak Archive, like the scrolls of the Patuya artists comes to life being shared and performed for small audiences.
-Displaying a scroll involves a 'Cranky' - a special rolling display box made of perspex, pictured above.
+Though mostly exhibited as a static work, the Australindopak Archive, like the scrolls of the Patuya artists comes to life being shared in intimate settings for small audiences.
+Displaying a scroll utilises a 'Crankie' - a custom-made display box, pictured above.

-Acknowledgement to Omair Raza who created the virtual tours for the Australindopak Archive through innovations with architectural software.
+Acknowledgement to Omair Raza and realising the virtual tours for the Australindopak Archive